Trepix/trepix.github.io/content/blog/books/the-nature-of-software-develompent.md

 ---

-The last technical book that I've recently read is The Nature of Software Development from Ron Jeffries.
+The last technical book that I've recently read is The Nature of Software Development by Ron Jeffries.
 Manu Rivero recommended it to me inasmuch as he'd read it recently, and as I trust his criteria, I decided to read it.
 I want to divide this "review" into three sections: my reading experience (as a journal, to return just in case I re-read it), what I got from it (given my current context and knowledge) and what knowledge I think someone else might get.